 The Code of Conduct addresses USB’s open-door policy and suggests that the Directors, staff and contractors share their questions, concerns, suggestions or complaints with someone who can address them properly.

-1) In most cases, a staff’s or contractor’s supervisor is in the best position to address an area of concern.
-If staff or contractors are not comfortable speaking with their supervisor or are not satisfied with the supervisor’s response, you are encouraged to reach out to the Compliance Officers.
+- In most cases, a staff’s or contractor’s supervisor is in the best position to address an area of concern.
+If staff or contractors are not comfortable speaking with their supervisor or are not satisfied with the supervisor’s response, he or she is encouraged to reach out to the Compliance Officers.

-2) Supervisors and managers are required to report suspected violations of the Code of Ethics to USB’s Compliance Officers, who have specific and exclusive responsibility to investigate all reported violations.
-For suspected fraud, or when you are not satisfied or comfortable with following USB’s open-door policy, individuals should contact USB’s Compliance Officers directly.
+- Supervisors and managers are required to report suspected violations of the Code of Ethics to USB’s Compliance Officers, who have specific and exclusive responsibility to investigate all reported violations.
+For suspected fraud, or when he or she is not satisfied or comfortable with following USB’s open-door policy, individuals should contact USB’s Compliance Officers directly.

 Accounting and Auditing Matters

 The Executive Committee shall address all reported concerns or complaints regarding corporate accounting practices, internal controls or auditing.
 The Financial Audit Committee shall immediately notify the Executive Committee and report any such complaint to the USDA and work with the Executive Committee until the matter is resolved.

 The Compliance Officer will notify the sender and acknowledge receipt of the reported violation or suspected violation within five business days.
 All reports will be promptly investigated, and appropriate corrective action will be taken if warranted by the investigation.

 Violations or suspected violations may be submitted on a confidential basis by the complainant or may be submitted anonymously.
 The United Soybean Board will keep a complaint confidential throughout the investigation to the extent practicable and appropriate under the circumstances.